iden3/snarkjs/README.md

+### G2 point ordering in the Solidity verifier

+The exported Groth16 verifier expects the proof's `B` component in EIP-197 order, which is the reverse of `proof.json`'s. `zkey export soliditycalldata` performs that swap for you, so its output can be passed to `verifyProof` directly.
+If you build the call by hand, see the note in the generated verifier above its `// B` block.

 ## Further resources
 - [Announcing the Perpetual Powers of Tau Ceremony to benefit all zk-SNARK projects](https://medium.com/coinmonks/announcing-the-perpetual-powers-of-tau-ceremony-to-benefit-all-zk-snark-projects-c3da86af8377)
 - [Scalable Multi-party Computation for zk-SNARK Parameters in